-To align with IGO’s strategic focus on clean energy metals IGO prioritises the exploration of terranes prospective for magmatic nickel sulphide and sediment hosted copper deposits.
+To align with IGO’s strategic focus on clean energy metals IGO prioritises the exploration of terranes prospective for magmatic nickel sulphide and sediment-hosted copper deposits.

-The Company has acquired exploration access to extensive belt-scale land positions across Australia and in Greenland, and all are highly prospective for multiple Tier-1 base and precious metals discoveries (Figure 1).
+The Company has acquired exploration access to extensive belt-scale land positions across Australia and in Greenland, and all are prospective for Tier-1 base and precious metals discoveries (Figure 1).

-Figure 2 - Kimberley Project Map
+Figure 2 - Kimberley Project Tenement Map

-The Osmond Valley JV is a key focus of IGO’s exploration in the East Kimberley with IGO field work planned for Apr-Jun 2021.
-The Osmond Valley is in a unique ENE-trending structural domain to the east of the main Halls Creek Orogen (Figure 2).
-Historic exploration in the early-1970’s included regional stream sediment sampling (Figure 5), prospect scale mapping and soil sampling, which led to the discovery of a nickel-copper bearing gossan hosted within pyroxenite, but the ‘Osmond Valley’ Prospect gossan was never drill tested.
-There has been no modern airborne or ground EM to test this gossan and the other surrounding geochemically anomalous areas (Figure 5).
-IGO has identified several priority areas for follow-up in the project area through digitising this historic exploration data, the reprocessing of hyperspectral data and the acquisition of multiclient aeromagnetic-radiometric data.
+The Osmond Valley prospective area (Figure 2), which is the subject of an Earn-in and Joint Venture Agreement with Beau Resources, is a key focus of IGO’s exploration in the East Kimberley, with field work undertaken for the first time in mid-2021.
+The Osmond Valley is in a unique ENE-trending structural domain to the east of the main Halls Creek Orogen.
+Historic exploration in the early-1970’s included regional stream sediment sampling (Figure 5), prospect scale mapping and soil sampling, which led to the discovery of a nickel-copper bearing gossan hosted within pyroxenite.
+Work undertaken to-date by IGO has involved geological traversing, portable XRF sample analysis, rock chip sampling, stream sediment sampling, and ground EM surveys.
+Results are currently being interpreted.

-IGO Kimberley Project
+IGO Kimberley Project - updated September 2021

 1 Briggs, I. 1974.
 Halls Creek Project, Annual Report for the period ending 31/12/1973, TR70/5689-5691H.
 WAMEX database.